mfitz/knacktorle/README.md

 ### The Selenium Web Driver
 Unfortunately, we cannot just use a standard HTTP client like [`requests`](https://requests.readthedocs.io/en/latest/) to grab the puzzle of the day from https://actorle.com/ and then parse the clues out of the page using something like [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
-When you request that Actorle URL, all you get back in the response entity body is a big ol' bunch o' JavaScript - see for yourself: `curl -vk "https://actorle.com/"`.
+When you request that Actorle URL, what you get back in the response entity body is a big ol' bunch o' JavaScript, some HTML, but no actual puzzle - see for yourself:
-Something has to interpret that JavaScript in order to generate the HTML we want to parse the clues out of.
+`curl -vk "https://actorle.com/"`.
+Something has to interpret that JavaScript in order to generate the puzzle HTML we want to parse the clues out of.

 Rather than trying to run a JS engine in Python, I opted to use the Python client library for [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/) to programmatically control my